Ames High School

 Ames High School is the sole public high school in Ames, Iowa, United States.
 It is in the Ames Community School District.

-Residents of the United Community School District, which covers Luther, a small section of Boone, and other areas, may select the Ames district for secondary schooling.
+Residents of the United Community School District, which covers Luther, a small section of Boone, and other areas, often select the Ames district for secondary schooling.

 Academics

 This school is the only public high school in the city of Ames.
 In August 2019, Ames High School was named the top high school in Iowa by US News & World Report.

 Athletics

 The Ames Little Cyclones are members of the Iowa Alliance Conference, formerly in the Central Iowa Metro League.
+Starting for the 2026-27 seasons, Ames will compete in the more competitive Little Hawkeye Conference.
 Teams sponsored by the school include football, boys and girls cross-country, boys golf, girls swimming, and volleyball in the fall season.
 During the winter season, the school sponsored sports are boys and girls basketball, wrestling, and boys swimming.
 The spring consists of girls golf, boys and girls track, boys and girls tennis, and boys and girls soccer.
 The summer sports are baseball and softball.